nigelredding/act65.github.io/_drafts/2016-3-26-PriorKnowledge.md

 Solutions?

-* A universal network, or a network witin a network.
+* A universal network, or a network within a network.
 Where activation functions are made from networks. that is capable of
 *

+A simpler challenge/toy problem